-High Performance Organization The MPA program is in a very strong position, on a number of measures (tracked over time; see Appendices).
-Demand for our program exceeds our student carrying capacity; we've expanded, yearly, since 2002 and could continue to grow, should that be a strategic choice (in Fall 2014, we plan to grow the first year General cohort by 10 students).
-Our reputation in the community is strong; employers appreciate our interns/students/alumni and say that The Evergreen State College MPAs bring strong critical thinking, communication, and analytical skills and abilities to the workplace.
+High Performance Organization The MPA program is in a very strong position, on a number of measures.
+Demand for our program exceeds our student carrying capacity; we've expanded, yearly, since 2002 and could continue to grow, should that be a strategic choice.
+Our reputation in the community is strong; employers appreciate our interns/students/alumni and say that TESC MPAs bring strong critical thinking, communication, and analytical skills and abilities to the workplace.
 The majority of our alumni are employed in the field and are satisfied with their employment.
 The majority of our students (and alumni) are satisfied with the program and recommend it to others; many believe the MPA program is a transformational experience.
 Our faculty and staff are active in their academic disciplines, publishing books/articles, representing the program at conferences, and serving as journal reviewers, editors and in other ways.
 In addition, our faculty and staff (and students) are active in community-based work.
 As such, we do much to positively promote the college, and the MPA program, in our communities.

 Challenges Times are tough, locally and nationally, for higher education.
 Tuitions are rising, student debt is increasing, and students are more intensely considering the value of their education dollars.
-Competition is increasing.
 The national trend in higher education is toward more distance-learning methods and against the high-touch type of education we do at Evergreen.
+Our MPA program is always at risk of competition.
 Internally, the college struggles with what to do with the graduate programs and our work is shaped by these struggles.
 We have had a difficult time with faculty stability in the program, due to retirements and faculty leaving the program.
 In particular, we have had a difficult time building a stable group of faculty and staff to work with the Tribal Governance cohort.
 This has led to concerns about the health and sustainability of the Tribal Governance concentration and cohort, in particular.
-In short, our question is how to remain innovative, flexible, strong, and stable in an ever-changing environment-i.e. to maintain a dynamic equilibrium.
+In short, our question is how to remain innovative, flexible, strong, and stable in an ever-changing environment- i.e. to maintain a dynamic equilibrium.